docelic/amber-introduction/README.md

 HAProxy comes pre-packaged for most GNU/Linux distributions and MacOS, but if you do not see version 1.8.x available, it is recommended to manually install the latest stable version.

-To compile the latest stable HAProxy from source, you could use the following procedure:
+<a name="install-haproxy"></a>To compile the latest stable HAProxy from source, you could use the following procedure:

 ```
 git clone http://git.haproxy.org/git/haproxy-1.8.git/